-Doctors, nutritionists, and mothers everywhere agree that you should drink six to eight glasses of water a day to stay healthy and hydrated .
+Doctors, nutritionists, and moms everywhere agree that you should drink six to eight glasses of water a day to stay healthy and hydrated .
 Usually, this does the job and keeps our fluid levels in check.
 However, when our bodies are put under pressure by intense exercise or illness, we lose more than water.
 We also lose electrolytes, which play a critical role in staying healthy.
 For those with active lifestyles, proper hydration takes more than just water.

 Electrolytes are chemicals that carry an electric charge.
 Because of the charge, electrolytes are sometimes referred to as ions.
 For example, when calcium is dissolved in water, it carries a positive charge.
 This calcium cation is an electrolyte .
 Your body needs these electrolytes and electric charge to survive.

 Sodium, potassium, calcium, magnesium, and chloride are some of the electrolytes most essential to the function of the human body .
 These electrolytes (along with other natural molecules) are dissolved in water to make up the fluids of the body.
 But what exactly are body fluids?